snlabs-tech/SN-Rating-Model/README.md

 ![License](https://img.shields.io/badge/License-MIT-green)
 ![Status](https://img.shields.io/badge/Status-Active-brightgreen)

+---
+> The SN Rating Model is a configurable, Python‑based corporate credit rating engine with an Excel front‑end.
+It lets you align the rating logic to your own risk appetite and governance: define financial ratios, qualitative factors, distress hardstops, sovereign caps, and outlook rules in clear Excel templates, while the core logic runs in a clean, inspectable Python package.
+You get transparent, explainable ratings – not a black‑box vendor model.

+---
 ## Status

 This repository contains the **latest and actively maintained** SN Rating Model.
 Earlier implementations of the SN Rating Model are **deprecated** and kept only for historical reference; they will not receive new features or bug fixes.

 ## Overview